-Several health conditions have been associated with high transcription levels of human endogenous retroviruses however.
+Several health conditions have been associated with high transcription levels of human endogenous retroviruses, however.
 For instance, some studies have suggested a link between HERVs and schizophrenia.
-Furthermore, observations from animal models revealed that recombination between a retrovirus and a HERVs sequence could result in the emergence of a new retrovirus with novel viral characteristics and thereby, novel health implications.
+Furthermore, observations from animal models revealed that recombination between a retrovirus and a HERVs sequence could result in the emergence of a new retrovirus with unique viral characteristics and thereby, novel health implications.

 It is easy to consider that endogenous retroviruses have either a parasitic relationship or symbiotic relationship with their hosts.
-A particular endogenous retrovirus is partly a virus and partly a gene.
-Although evolution and biological processes have eliminated the general pathogenic characteristics of these viral elements, some sequences have retained several degree of pathogenicity.
+A particular endogenous retrovirus is partly a virus and partially a gene.
+Although evolution and biological processes have eliminated the general pathogenic characteristics of these viral elements, some sequences have retained several degrees of pathogenicity.

 Additional information about human endogenous retroviruses

-Viral elements indeed lurk in the human genome and some of them have the potential to cause diseases while others have beneficial roles.
-Nevertheless, it is interesting to note that humankind has been host to viral pathogens and each individual is partly made of viral elements.
+Viral elements indeed lurk in the human genome, and some of them have the potential to cause diseases while others have beneficial roles.
+Nevertheless, it is interesting to note that humankind has been host to viral pathogens and each is partly made of viral elements.